emberfuse/formlink/README.md

 # Formlink

 Formlink is a Form Object class created to make working with forms and validation errors more convenient.
-This package is automatically installed when using the Preflight PHP Framework.
+This package is automatically installed when using the Formlink PHP Framework.

 Installing this package will add a new `form` method to Vue's global scope.
 The `form` method is used to create a new form object that will provide easy access to error messages, as well as conveniences such as resetting the form state on successful form submission.